artag/Training/Notes_Elegant_Objects/Articles/2014-09-16_Getters_Setters_Evil_Period.md

 like you and me.
 They are living organisms, with their own behavior, properties and a life cycle.

 Can a living organism have a setter?
-Can you “set” a ball to a dog?
+Can you "set" a ball to a dog?
 Not really.
 But that is exactly what the following piece of software is doing:

 ```java